 If you are considering starting therapy, you may be wondering, “what makes therapy work?”
 You may be struggling with a particularly painful issue and hoping to find relief or change quickly.
 The question of what makes therapy successful is a complex one, and psychotherapists and psychology researchers have spent a great deal of time trying to find answers.
-Therapeutic progress can be difficult to measure quantitatively, and the myriad factors that contribute to therapy can often be tricky to identify.

 In spite of the intricacies of this topic, researchers have been able to isolate the following factors as contributors to therapeutic progress: